TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Evaluation

 \subsection{Experimental Setup}

-\textbf{Datasets and benchmarks}.
-We evaluate the proposed method on five distinct training scenarios spanning language modeling (on both general and domain-specific text) and instruction-following tasks.
+\textbf{Datasets and benchmarks.} We evaluate the proposed method on five distinct training scenarios spanning language modeling and instruction-following tasks.
 Specifically, we fine-tune \texttt{GPT-2XL} (1.5B parameters) on (\underline{i}) \texttt{WikiText-2}, a standard Wikipedia-based language modeling benchmark, and (\underline{ii}) \texttt{ArXiv21}, a corpus of research paper abstracts from arXiv.
 To assess performance on instruction data, we fine-tune \texttt{Qwen2.5-3B} (3B parameters) on (\underline{iii}) \texttt{Magicoder-Evol-Instruct-110K}, a dataset of 110k code-related instruction-response pairs, and (\underline{iv}) \texttt{Open-Platyups}, a composite open-source instruction tuning dataset covering multiple domains.
-Finally, we launch the pretraining of \texttt{Qwen2.5-3B} on (\underline{v}) \texttt{C4} common crawl corpus for $6,000$ iterations.
-These setups cover both general and specialized tasks, as well as supervised instruction tuning and LLM pretaining.
+Finally, we launch from-scratch pretraining of \texttt{LLaMA-3.2-1B} (1.2B parameters) on (\underline{v}) \texttt{SlimPajama-6B}, a deduplicated 6B-token subset of the SlimPajama corpus tokenized with the LLaMA-3.2 tokenizer.
+These setups cover both general and specialized tasks, as well as supervised instruction tuning and LLM pretraining.
+We additionally include a supplementary \texttt{LLaMA-8B} pretraining run on \texttt{Proof-Pile} in Appendix~\ref{app:llama8b}.

-\textbf{Distributed cluster}.
-All experiments are conducted on UCloud~\cite{ucloud} using a distributed cluster of 8 instances, each equipped with an Nvidia RTX 3090 GPU.
-Each model is partitioned into 8 pipeline stages (one stage per GPU) to execute pipeline parallelism.
-The cluster’s default interconnect bandwidth is 10 Gbps.
-To emulate slow-network conditions, we throttle inter-instance communication using Linux traffic control (tc), artificially limiting the bandwidth during training.
+\textbf{Distributed cluster.} The fine-tuning and instruction-tuning experiments (Tasks (\underline{i})--(\underline{iv})) are conducted on UCloud~\cite{ucloud} using a distributed cluster of 8 instances, each equipped with an Nvidia RTX 3090 GPU.
+Each model is partitioned into 8 or 4 pipeline stages (one stage per GPU) to execute pipeline parallelism.
+The cluster's default interconnect bandwidth is 10 Gbps.
+To emulate slow-network conditions, we throttle inter-instance communication using Linux traffic control (tc), artificially limiting the bandwidth to sub-1 Gbps during training.
+This setting is common in decentralized environments and is frequently used in prior LLM training evaluations~\cite{kim2025halos, lim2024accelerating, li2024accelerating, erben2023can, wang2023cocktailsgd, borzunov2023distributed}; similar constraints also arise in decentralized inference~\cite{mei2025helix}.

+\textbf{Pretraining setup (Task (\underline{v})).} Because the pretraining workload is substantially heavier than fine-tuning, we run Task (\underline{v}) on a single 8-GPU server shared by both the \texttt{FP16} baseline and the \texttt{TAH-Quant} run, each occupying 4 GPUs and configured with pipeline depth PP=4.
+Sequence length is 4096, the global batch size is 256 (i.e.\ $\sim$1.05\,M tokens / step), and the learning rate follows a cosine decay (peak $1.5{\times}10^{-4}$, min $1{\times}10^{-5}$).

-\textbf{Baselines}.
-We compare our approach with two baseline communication strategies\footnote{Each baseline is integrated into the same pipeline parallel training setup for fair comparison.}.
+\textbf{Baselines.} We compare our approach with two baseline communication strategies\footnote{Each baseline is integrated into the same pipeline parallel training setup for fair comparison.}.